Why Scientists Are Flying Blood Over the Desert

 Scientists need to study drone medical transport to ensure the trip doesn’t adversely affect medical samples, according to Amukele.
 Medical samples (blood, urine, sputum, etc.) are more environmentally sensitive than goods like books or even burritos.
 Temperature, humidity, pressure, vibration and more can affect blood samples.

 Up until now, drones had ferried blood deliveries of 40 minutes or less, and at room or cold temperatures.
-And since there isn’t precedent for packaging samples for long distance drone flights in hot conditions, they had to get creative.
+And since there isn’t precedent for packaging samples for long distance drone flights in hot conditions, researchers had to get creative.

 “The drone we used did not have a bay for holding the samples; so, we built one.
 It did not have a way to control temperature that was (lightweight) and could run off the drone’s battery—no one did.
 So we built one,” Amukele wrote in an email to Discover.
 When creating the packaging, the team did their best to reduce the impact of acceleration, vibration and temperature, which could all influence the reliability on the samples.